bigaidream-projects/drmad/README.md

 That version also predates the setup.py file, so to get your code to use the old version, you'll either have to copy setup.py into the old revision and reinstall, or add FunkyYak to your PYTHONPATH.

-## Doing Now
-Currently, our experiments are based on [autograd](https://github.com/HIPS/autograd).
-We are rewriting it using [torch-autograd](https://github.com/twitter/torch-autograd) to run on GPUs.

-The entry point is [here](https://github.com/bigaidream-projects/drmad/tree/master/hypergrad_lua)

 ## Acknowledgements
 Jie Fu would like to thank Microsoft Azure for Research for providing the computational resources.
 This work is also supported by NUS-Tsinghua Extreme Search (NExT) project.
 NExT research is supported by the National Research Foundation, Prime Minister's Office, Singapore under its IRC@SG Funding Initiative.